pauljeter/pauljeter-astro/src/content/blog/understanding-atomic-design-systems.md

 - Identify layout issues caused by actual copy and images.
 - Serve as prototypes for user testing and feedback.

-Pages aren't always required for every template—use them when they're beneficial.
+Pages aren't always required for every template, use them when they're beneficial.

 ## Atomic Design Beyond Digital Products